cloudflare/cloudflare-docs/content/r2/data-access/workers-api/workers-api-reference.md

 ## Checksums

-If an additional checksum was provided when using the `put()` binding, it will be available on the returned object under the `checksums` property.
+If a checksum was provided when using the `put()` binding, it will be available on the returned object under the `checksums` property.
+The md5 checksum will be included by default for non-multipart objects.

 {{<definitions>}}